snow6oy/recurrink/cell/README.md

 The Cell module uses Shapely to implement the geometrical properties of a rink.

-A Cell is always a MultiPolygon and can contain up to three Polygons.
+In Paint mode a Cell is a MultiPolygon that contains up to three Polygons.

 1. Background
 1. Foreground
 1. Top (optional)

+A cell is a LineString when in Draw mode.

 ## Runbook